Birgenair Flight 301

-Birgenair Flight 301 was a flight chartered by Turkish-managed Birgenair partner Alas Nacionales from Puerto Plata in the Dominican Republic to Frankfurt, Germany, via Gander, Canada, and Berlin, Germany.
-On 6 February 1996, the Boeing 757-200 operating the route crashed shortly after take-off from Puerto Plata's Gregorio Luperón International Airport, killing all 189 people on board.
+Birgenair Flight 301 was a chartered flight by Turkish-managed Birgenair partner Alas Nacionales from Puerto Plata in the Dominican Republic to Frankfurt, Germany, via Gander, Canada, and Berlin, Germany.
+On 6 February 1996, the Boeing 757 operating the route crashed shortly after take-off from Puerto Plata's Gregorio Luperón International Airport, killing all 189 people on board.
 The cause was pilot error after receiving incorrect airspeed information from one of the pitot tubes, which investigators believe was blocked by a wasp nest built inside it.
 The aircraft had been sitting unused for 20 days, and without pitot tube covers in place for the two days preceding the crash.

 Flight 301 is tied with American Airlines Flight 77 as the deadliest aviation incident involving a Boeing 757, having a total of 189 fatalities.
 Furthermore, Flight 301 is the deadliest aviation accident ever to have occurred in the Dominican Republic.

 Aircraft and crew

 The aircraft was a 12-year-old Boeing 757-225, registered as TC-GEN, with a manufactured serial number of 22206.
 The plane's line number was 31.
 It was powered by two Rolls-Royce RB211-535E4 engines.
+At the time of the accident, the aircraft had been stationed at Puerto Plata since 12 January 1996, a period of 25 days.

 The crew consisted of 11 Turks and 2 Dominicans.
 The captain was Ahmet Erdem (61), with 24,750 flight hours of experience (including 1,875 hours on the Boeing 757).
 The first officer was Aykut Gergin (34).
 He had 3,500 hours of flying experience, though only 71 hours were on the Boeing 757.
 The relief pilot was Muhlis Evrenesoğlu (51).
 He had 15,000 flight hours of experience (with 121 of them on the Boeing 757).